johannphilippe/hypercurve/README.md

 * Introduce Modulators (Noise, Chebyshev) to allow a modulation of the curve.
 Find a way to modulate with modularity, without requiring any extra computation (extra loop).
 For now they are available with curve operators (*, /).
 At the end, it could be implemented inside segments, or as an extension of segment or curve (segment could pass it to the curve, that would then use it to modulate)
 * Reflection on modulators is not completed yet.
 What about a sine with moving frequency ?
 Or chebyshev with moving "n" ?

-* Csound RT opcode -> started.
-Memory issue : when creating curve (hypercurve opcode), it creates some memory issues (segfault).
-Need to find a way to make it safer.
-It actually is a different problematic, since it is realtime.
-So perheaps it should be implemented as a fully init opcode ?
-Or adapt the library to support realtime, with memory safety.
+* Csound RT opcode : cubic spline (mem alloc)

+* Lagrange interpolation for curve extraction.

 * Interpolator class -> implement segments inside it